Wood lexicon Wood species

 Coarse-pored

 Afzelia is found in the tropical regions of Africa and Asia.
 There are fourteen known species.
 The economically most important Afzelia woods come from Africa.
-The Asian genera play only a subordinate role in timber production.
-Therefore, this article focuses on the African woods of the trade names Afzelie or Doussié.
+The Asian species play only a minor role in timber production.
+This article therefore focuses on the African woods with the trade name Afzelie or Doussié.

 • Afzelia africana Sm.:Nigeria